Bonaire with Buddy Dive

 16. Jeff Davis Memorial: Accessible from boat or shore, this site is great for beginners, with light to moderate currents and a depth of 20-100 feet.
-The shallows are covered with soft coral and are a good place to see a turtle or seahorse.
-There are a number of large coral accumulations, forming chutes that lead to a sandy bottom.
+The shallows are covered with soft coral reefs and are a good place for sea turtles or maybe a seahorse.
+There are several large coral accumulations, forming chutes that lead to a sandy bottom.

 17. Oil Slick Leap: Recommended as a boat dive, the hearty shore diver will find a steel ladder leading to the water.
 Named Oil Slick Leap because this was the original proposed site for the oil storage terminal, this dive is for the novice boat diver and has mild currents and a depth of 20-80 feet.
 There are generally large numbers of barracuda seen here.

 18. Barcadera: This boat dive is located directly opposite the Bonaire Marine Park Headquarters.
 Moderate currents and depths of 30-100 feet are great for novice to intermediate divers.
 The shallows are covered with elkhorn coral and host schools of algae-eating blue tangs.